Pvt. Orvis Lyle Rinehart

 and I have many things to look forward to."

 He married Dora Lee Hurst on November 9, 1945, in Owensboro, Kentucky.
 She was a cousin of Arch & Edwin Rue of D and HQ Companies.
 Orvis returned to Janesville and was discharged from the army on July 9, 1946.
-He and his wife resided in Janesville where he spent the rest of his life.
-He worked as a machinist at Gibbs Manufacturing Company.
+He and his wife resided in Janesville where he spent the rest of his life and worked as a machinist at Gibbs Manufacturing Company.

 Orvis Rinehart passed away on January 3, 1973, after a long battle with tuberculosis.
-He was 56 years old.
-He was buried at Oak Hill Cemetery in Janesville, Wisconsin.
+He was 56 years old and was buried at Oak Hill Cemetery in Janesville, Wisconsin.